lnd3/im-tools/README.md

 ```
 $ ./imloginauto.sh
 ```
-and you should get a bunch of files containing the new and timeline of late.
-There will also be 'update' files, containing the changes since last time this script was called.
+and you should get a bunch of files containing the 'news' and 'timeline' data.
+There will also be some 'update' files, containing the changes since last time this script was called.
 ### Individual scripts
 If you want to make individual calls use any of the following commands
 ```